 While you’ve probably used an app far more recently than you’ve touched a paper map, each navigation app has different features and will require a bit of playing around.
 Bicycle Route Navigator has the following features:

 If you have your own device and don’t want to use our app — or you’re riding a route along the U.S. Bicycle Route System — we offer GPX data for Adventure Cycling Routes and U.S. Bicycle Routes that you can download and use on a GPS device, smartphone, or tablet.
 The data is compatible with iOS, Android, Garmin, and other GPS devices that accept a GPX file format.

 Features included in the viewable data will vary with the device or app you use.
 For example, the way elevation is displayed or the type of base map displayed depends on the device.
 One interesting variable is that the data is editable so that you can customize your route.

 If you’re trying to decide whether to download our Bicycle Navigator App or the GPS data, take a look at this side-by-side comparison to help you decide.

 To get GPX data for an Adventure Cycling Route, follow these steps:

 That last bullet point is the kicker.
 We can’t provide much insight into how to use your third-party app or GPS device because there are so many on the market.
-We do, however, have detailed support pages with more information and instructions on how to use the tracks and service points.
-For answers to common questions, see our GPX Data for Devices FAQs.
+We do, however, have detailed support pages with more information and instructions on how to use our GPX data.
+For answers to common questions, see our GPX Data FAQs.